PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-09 11:30:15
+Last updated: 2024-04-09 11:30:48
-Random Quote: Enjoy your mai-tai, because soon you will be wearing my tie! - Marshall Eriksen
+Random Quote: What did the frustrated cannibal do?
+He threw up his hands. - Will Livingston